openstack/keystone-specs/superseded/token-provider-cleanup.rst

 ===============

-Keystone's token providers should be loaded with stevedore and have an extemely stable API.
+Keystone's token providers should be loaded with stevedore and have an extremely stable API.
 This API should be very stable (enforced as a stable contract in the same manner we enforce the REST API contract).

 The new interface should be: